-Matador is a stock-trading app for rookie investors that has been available to the general public since March 2019.
+Formerly called Matador, Public is a stock-trading app for rookie investors that has been available to the general public since March 2019.
 It’s like many other beginner investing apps (think Robinhood), but with a social interactivity twist.
 Users can see what their friends and other popular users are buying and selling.
-You may pick up stock ideas on Matador, but for help diversifying your portfolio and managing your risk, you should consider turning to a financial advisor.
+You may pick up stock ideas on Public, but for help diversifying your portfolio and managing your risk, you should consider turning to a financial advisor.

-Matador is a social platform connected to a brokerage (T3 Securities) and your bank account.
+Public (formerly Matador) is a social platform connected to a brokerage (Open to the Public Investing, Inc.) and your bank account.
 The idea is that if you see other people buying and selling stocks, especially your friends, you’ll find it less intimidating.
 You’ll also get ideas for what to buy.

 What’s more, the money that sits in your account earns 2.5% interest (up to $10,000).
 As of the writing of this review, that matches the best savings interest rate found online.